braincube-io/power-bi-connector/README.md

   ![](img/power_bi_registry.png)

-- Then download the connector [here](https://github.com/braincube-io/power-bi-connector/raw/master/releases/Braincube2.0.0.pqx).
+- Then download the last version of the connector (*.pqx) [here](https://github.com/braincube-io/power-bi-connector/raw/master/releases/).

   And install this file into your `%USERHOME%\Documents\Power BI Desktop\Custom Connectors` folder.